Explore the Carite Forest

 The Carite Forest is located just up the road from the Guavate area in Cayey.
 The forest encompasses over 6000 acres and is maintained by the Departmento de Recursos Naturales y Ambientales (DRNA, or Department of Natural Resources) as a recreation area.

-The forest has some nice picnic and camping areas, some great natural swimming pools and waterfalls.
+The forest has some great natural swimming pools and waterfalls.
 Since it is along the Ruta Panoramica, there are some great views to be seen, too.

 We had an enjoyable day by eating lechon in Guavate, spending some time in the Carite Forest, and enjoying a drive along part of the Ruta Panoramica.